 - The physical facilities for public safety departments, including fire, police and emergency operations, require major improvements.
-These improvements should not be postponed and should be the highest priority projects for the town. - The FMPC recommends that the Town retain the Helen E. James building and minimize long term investments in the Haydenville Town Office, with an eventual plan to transition town office operations and Senior Center functions to the HEJ building. - Considering the costs, it is unlikely that the town can undertake a new safety complex while simultaneously renovating the HEJ for Town Office operations and Senior Center functions. - A recent survey has identified resistance by town residents to a new safety complex at the Helen James site.
+These improvements should not be postponed and should be the highest priority projects for the town. - Improvements for the town offices and Council on Aging facilities should be the second highest priority physical projects for the town. - Considering the costs, it is unlikely that the town can undertake a new safety complex while simultaneously moving or completing major improvements in the facilities for the town offices and Council on Aging. - A recent survey has identified resistance by town residents to a new safety complex at the Helen James site.
 Possible alternatives and/or size and design of the complex should be re-examined. - Town residents indicate concern regarding costs for the new public safety complex.
-Consider reducing costs with smaller but adequate facilities with capability to expand for future needs, and possibly making better use of existing buildings. - Planning and capital budgeting should be a holistic process that includes expected changes in needs and functions for fire, police, emergency operations, town office operations and the senior center, and reducing maintenance costs, over the next twenty to forty years, as well as town financial capacity and disposal of surplus properties. - Short term decisions should carefully consider alternatives in an integrated manner to avoid closing off flexibility and ability of the town to meet future and changing needs over the next twenty to forty years.
+Consider reducing costs with smaller but adequate facilities with capability to expand for future needs, and possibly making better use of existing buildings. - Planning and capital budgeting should be a holistic process that includes expected changes in needs and functions for fire, police, emergency operations, town offices and Council on Aging, and reducing maintenance costs, over the next twenty to forty years, as well as town financial capacity and disposal of surplus properties. - Short term decisions should carefully consider alternatives in an integrated manner to avoid closing off flexibility and ability of the town to meet future and changing needs over the next twenty to forty years.

-- The Select Board should establish a permanent committee, or task an existing committee, providing professional assistance as needed, for long term oversight of town projects in the area of planning, economic development, and facilities. - The Select Board should approve a budget for all facility projects for the next twenty to forty years.
+- The Select Board should establish a permanent committee, or task an existing committee, providing professional assistance as needed, for long term oversight of town projects in the area of planning, economic development, and facilities. - Minimize long term investments in the Haydenville Town Offices, with a plan to transition town office and Council on Aging functions to the Helen James building. - The Select Board should approve a budget for all facilities projects for the next twenty to forty years.
 This budget is likely a minimum of \$6-8 million (2017 dollars) over the next ten to twenty years.
-A concerted approach will be needed for community support, focusing on meeting critical needs and reducing annual maintenance costs.
+A coserted approach will be needed for community support, focusing on meeting critical needs and reducing annual maintenance costs.